Best Online Master’s Degrees in: Music Education

 The University of Florida, which offers an online Master of Music in Music Education, wants to make sure its online students have access to the same career support services as their on-campus counterparts.
 The university’s Career Resource Center offers a variety of services, including resume and cover letter help, mock interviews (including online mock interviews), networking opportunities with potential employers, professional development workshops, and a variety of career services tailored exclusively for distance learners.
 Online students also have access to Gator CareerLink, an online resource that allows you to search for full-time jobs, internships, career fairs, and more.
 Because of its commitment to helping its online graduate student succeed in the working world, the University of Florida wins the award for best online master’s degree in music education for career support.

 The University of Florida wins the award for best online master’s degree in music education for financial support.
 The university’s Student Financial Affairs office is committed to helping remove financial barriers to higher education and strives to help students utilize a wide variety of financial resources to pay for their education.
 The SFA office offers grants, scholarships, student employment opportunities, and loans, and also helps connect students with aid that’s not administered by SFA, such as state and other outside scholarships, according to the SFA website.
-The University of Florida has a reputation for providing generous financial aid; in fact, 99% of full-time beginning undergraduate students received some sort of financial aid in 2010-2011, and 32% received institutional grants or scholarships, according to College Navigator.
+The University of Florida has a reputation for providing generous financial aid; in fact, 99% of full-time beginning undergraduate students received some sort of financial aid, and 32% received institutional grants or scholarships, according to College Navigator.

 The best online master’s degree in music education for technology support is Kent State University, a public university in Ohio that offers an online Master of Music in Music Education.
 One of the hallmarks of Kent State University’s online programs is its multi-level support network, which includes 24/7 live technical support and a facilitator that helps you access your online course content, according to the program website.
 This support network, as well as faculty, are available to help you overcome any issues that crop up as you master the online learning system.